-6. No pistol or imitation thereof or placard advertising the sale Display, etc., forthereof shall be displayed in any part of said premises where it can readily be seen from the outside.
+6. No pistol or imitation thereof or placard advertising the sale . thereof shall be displayed in any part of said premises where it can readily be seen from the outside.
 No license to sell at retail shall be granted to anyone except as provided in this section.